 It was already too dark to capture any good shots but I upped the iso to 3200 and did wander around, taking in the scene.
 I was surprised at how many people were there on a weekday night.
 Maybe “free” is a real incentive?

 Back into the dark – and on the bike! – I headed home with one last detour.
-A ride along the Danforth to pick up something at The Big Carrot and I remembered the little Alexander Square at corner of Danforth and Logan.
-I’ll have to visit again when it is a bit less dark out but here is what i found –
+A ride along the Danforth to pick up something at The Big Carrot and I remembered the little Alexander Square at the corner of Danforth and Logan.
+I’ll have to visit again when it is a bit less dark out but here is what I found –

 Shopping at The Big Carrot done, it was down Broadview Avenue past one of the great views of downtown Toronto.
 I had to stop and snap a few hand-held shots.